timefox/node-bic-sydney/README.md

 ### Usage
 <details>
-<summary><strong>Example 1</strong></summary>
+<summary><strong>Example 1.
+Create a client side render iframe</strong></summary>

-Create images by Bing Image Creator, and get a iframe pointing to the page contains the images created.
+Create images by Bing Image Creator, and get an iframe pointing to the page contains the images created.
 This method is most likely what the original bing browser client does.
-The format of {BingImageCreator} options is almost same as the bingAiClient options of 'ChatGPT API'.
+The format of {BingImageCreator} options is almost same as the bingAiClient options of '@waylaidwanderer/chatgpt-api'.
 ```JS
 import { BingImageCreator } from '@timefox/bic-sydney';
 import crypto from 'crypto';